 If you looked at the statistics for lost working days, you might think that medical science has made a miraculous leap forward and cured the majority of employee ailments.
-According to the Office for National Statistics (ONS) the UK is healthier than ever, with the lowest sickness rates since records began.
-So that’s good news, yes?
-Well, no.
+According to the Office for National Statistics (ONS) the UK is healthier than ever, with the lowest sickness rates since records began, but what about employee presenteeism?

 Alongside these ‘positive’ sickness rate results, are rising concerns about the way mental health is managed in the workplace.
 With over a third of UK employees struggling with mental health these sickness figures just don’t line up to tell a positive story.
 According to Sir Cary Cooper, professor of organisational psychology and health at the Manchester University Business School, people are taking less time off because they are frightened of going sick.
 This means that even when they really need to be in bed, they are struggling into work rather than taking time off.
 The result is presenteeism, which Professor Cooper says is now a big threat to UK workplace productivity.
 He explains: